sitewaerts/cordova-plugin-safariviewcontroller/README.md

 ## 1. Description
 * Use in cases where you'd otherwise use InAppBrowser
-* Use the new and powerful iOS9 viewcontroller to show webcontent in your PhoneGap app
+* Use the new and powerful viewcontroller to show webcontent in your Cordova app
-* Requires XCode 7 / iOS9 SDK to build
+* Requires iOS11+ SDK to build
-* Requires iOS9 to use, lower versions need to fall back to InAppBrowser (example below!)
+* Requires iOS11+ to use, lower versions need to fall back to InAppBrowser (example below!)
 * [Chrome custom tabs](https://developer.chrome.com/multidevice/android/customtabs) are Android's parallel to SafariViewController with even more customizable UI.
 You can give it a try with the latest version of this plugin.
 See [the wiki](https://github.com/EddyVerbruggen/cordova-plugin-safariviewcontroller/wiki) for details.

 Note that I didn't decide to clobber window.open to override InAppBrowser when applicable